 and compassion that transform and renew our communities and our lives.

 Tax-deductible donations and pledges can be made directly to Affirmation: Gay and Lesbian Mormons.
 Donations can be made by check or credit card, and should be sent to the address below.
-Please use the links on the top left to use a printer-friendly donation form, or make an electronic donation via PayPal.
-If you use PayPal, be sure to write "Irwin Phelps Scholarship" on the "Purpose" line at the top of the form.
+Please use this printer-friendly donation form.

 Please send contributions to: